-- 1. We support valuing all property based on its current use as opposed to highest and best use valuation.
-(2019) - 2.
+- 1. We request the Washington State Legislature, and the Washington State Department of Revenue increase the property tax exemption in RCW 81.36.805 (Section 5) and RCW 84.36.037 regarding the condition for obtaining a property tax exemption for public assembly halls or meeting places of nonprofit organizations fr9om fifteen (15) days to thirty (30) days.
+(2024) - 2.
+We support valuing all property based on its current use as opposed to highest and best use valuation.
+(2019) 3.
 We oppose any increase in the property tax cap that would exceed the voter-approved amount of 1% per year.
-We support the use of the implicit deflator (IPD) to define "inflation" as applied to property tax increases.
-(2023) - 3.
-We support legislation that creates a tax exemption for real property held by fraternal organizations that provide financial support for charitable purposes and have been operating in Washington State for at least 100 years.
-(2023) - a.
-To qualify for the exemption, the fraternal organization must also qualify for exemption from federal income tax under 501 (c) (5), 501 (c) (8), or 501 (c) (10) of the Internal Revenue Code; such federal exemptions apply to labor, agricultural horticultural or organizations: fraternal beneficiary societies, order, or associations operating under the lodge system, for the exclusive benefit of the members of the fraternity itself or operating under the lodge system and providing for the payment of life, sick, accident, or other benefits to the members of the society, order, or association or their dependents; and domestic fraternal societies, religious, orders, charitable, scientific, literary, educational and fraternal purposes. - b.
-The exempted property must be used as a public assembly hall or meeting place of the fraternal organization. - c.
-The exemption begins to apply for tax year 2025. - 4.
-We support property tax exemptions and deferral programs for senior citizens and the disabled. - 5.
-We support excluding Social Security income to qualify for the

-- senior or disabled person's property tax exemption.
-(2018) - 6.
-We support stabilizing the tax revenue of junior taxing districts.
-Payments in lieu of taxes should be distributed to such districts in the same manner as taxes would be. - 7.
+We support the use of the implicit price deflator (IPD) to define "inflation" as applied to property tax increases.
+(2024) - 4.
+We support legislation that creates a tax exemption for real property held by fraternal organizations that provide financial support for charitable purposes and have been operating in

+Washington State for at least 100 years.
+(2023)

+- a.
+To qualify for the exemption, the fraternal organization must also qualify for exemption from federal income tax under 501 (c) (5), 501 (c) (8), or 501 (c) (10) of the Internal Revenue Code; such federal exemptions apply to labor, horticultural agricultural or organizations; fraternal beneficiary societies, order, or associations operating under the lodge system, for the exclusive benefit of the members of the fraternity itself or operating under the lodge system and providing for the payment of life, sick, accident, or other benefits to the members of the society, order, or association or their dependents; and domestic fraternal societies, orders, charitable, religious, scientific. literary, educational and fraternal purposes. - b.
+The exempted property must be used as a public assembly hall or meeting place of the fraternal organization. - 5.
+We support property tax exemptions and deferral programs for senior citizens and the disabled. - 6.
+We support excluding Social Security income to qualify for the senior or disabled person's property tax exemption.
+(2018) - 7.
+We support stabilizing the tax revenue of junior taxing districts. - Payments in lieu of taxes should be distributed to such districts in the same manner as taxes would be. - 8.
 We support legislation requiring all agencies that administer public lands to make payment in lieu of taxes (PILT) equal to the tax payments that would otherwise be due to counties, cities, and local taxing districts.
+We further

-We further request the legislature to fully fund PILT payments from agencies.
-(2020) - 8.
+- request the legislature to fully fund PILT payments from agencies.
+(2020) - 9.
 We support legislation to update how PILT is calculated to ensure counties with high level of public lands are not adversely affected by public lands.
-(2020) - 9.
+(2020) - 10.
 We support open space, agricultural land, and designated forest land taxation laws.
-(2019) - 10.
-We support liberal application and interpretation of open space and current use taxation laws in favor of the landowner.
+(2019) We support liberal application and interpretation of open space and current use taxation laws in favor of the landowner.
 (2011) - 11.
-We ask that any government entity voting or proclaiming to waive rental payments to the landowners/ landlords be prevented from collecting any property taxes on the same parcels during the time that rental payments are waived.
+We ask that any government entity voting or proclaiming to waive rental payments to the landowners/landlords be prevented from collecting any property taxes on the same parcels during the time that rental payments are waived.
 (2023) - 12.
 We support legislation to remove the penalty when removing land from all open space designation if it has been in open space for a minimum of ten years.
 (2010)